Vintage cars, retro lamp posts, and repainted mailboxes were used to return 23rd Ave. in Park Hill to the 1960s for the filming of a movie.

-Park Hill Community Bookstore is a temporary flower shop.
+Park Hill Community Bookstore was a temporary flower shop.

-Filming is scheduled for all day Tuesday in Denver’s Park Hill neighborhood for the movie The Man Who Changed The World.
+Denver’s Park Hill neighborhood was the set for a filming this week for the movie The Man Who Changed The World.

-The businesses along the stretch of E. 23rd Ave., between Dahlia St. and Cherry St., have been transformed to look like a different era.
-Park Hill Community Bookstore is temporarily Penny’s Florist and Honey Hill Café is now the Corner Café.
+The businesses along the stretch of E. 23rd Ave., between Dahlia St. and Cherry St., were transformed to look like a different era.
+Park Hill Community Bookstore was temporarily Penny’s Florist and Honey Hill Café was the Corner Café.

 On Monday, a business was being transformed into Gino’s Barber Shop, and workers were busily changing lights outside Spinelli’s Market, while props including a holiday tree and vintage bottles lined the sidewalk.